ACT IV

 “This is the kind of thing the Earl of Oxford was accustomed to” (Ogburn and Ogburn 113), especially in the 1570s when he was a young “prince of power.”
 The “Lapland sorcerers” reference is to the “ill-defined area” in the arctic north, blurred with notions of Finnish culture (Asimov 177-178).

-Dromio of Syracuse arrives with the bail money, and of course Antipholus knows nothing of this.
-A Courtesan enters, demanding a gold chain in exchange for the ring she gave him.
+The Courtesan enters, demanding a gold chain in exchange for the ring she gave him.
 Shakespeare pared down this character’s role considerably from his Plautus source (Garber 168).
 Antipholus thinks she must be a demon and exits.
 The Courtesan ruminates, “Now out of doubt Antipholus is mad, / Else would he never so demean himself” (IV.iii.81-82).
 She swapped a ring for the promised chain, but will tell his wife that “He rush’d into my house, and took perforce / My ring away.
 This course I fittest choose, / For forty ducats is too much to lose” (IV.iii.94-96).

 SCENE iv

-Dromio of Ephesus has bought a rope and knows nothing about bail money when Antipholus of Ephesus asks about it, so Antipholus beats this Dromio some more.
+Dromio has bought a rope and knows nothing about bail money when Antipholus of Ephesus asks about it, so Antipholus beats this Dromio some more.
 Adriana brings Doctor Pinch to exorcise Antipholus’ demonic possession: “Good Doctor Pinch, you are a conjurer, / Establish him in his true sense again” (IV.iv.47-48).
 [Garber thinks this character was inspired by Chaucer’s Pardoner’s Tale (171).]
 Dromio of Ephesus confirms Antipholus’ claim that they were both locked out of the house earlier.
 Everyone thinks everyone is crazy and the Doctor pronounces the two insane, ordering that they be locked in a dark room (IV.iv.94), as in Twelfth Night.
 The Ephesian Antipholus rails against Adriana:

 Dissembling harlot, thou art false in all,